 Twin Tuner II Version - when a file is opened or data is downloaded, the software automatically determines the Twin Tuner II version.
-Do not use EX version files or click on the EX option with the standard (race) Twin Tuner II.
+The Twin Tuner II VR is considered a race version.
+Do not use EX version files or click on the EX option.
 Basic Mode - fuel trim and ignition retard values are based on parameter settings.
 This is the default operating mode.